-- 6.1 The Chief Executive Officer must open the meeting at which the Mayor is to be elected, and invite nominations for the office of Mayor. - 6.2 The process for the election of the Mayor is as follows: - 6.2.1 the Chief Executive Officer must invite nominations for the office of the Mayor, and - 6.2.2 the nominations must be seconded by another Councillor. - 6.3 Once nominations for the office of Mayor have been received, the following provisions will govern the election of the Mayor: - 6.3.1 if there is only one (1) nomination, the candidate nominated must be declared to be duly elected; - 6.3.2 if there is more than one (1) nomination, the Councillors present at the meeting must vote for one of the candidates; - 6.3.3 in the event of a candidate receiving an absolute majority of the votes, that candidate is declared to have been elected; - 6.3.4 in the event that no candidate receives an absolute majority of the votes, and it is not resolved to conduct a new election at a later date and time, the candidate with the fewest number of votes must be declared to be a defeated candidate.
-The Councillors present at the meeting must then vote for one of the remaining candidates; - 6.3.5 if one of the remaining candidates receives an absolute majority of the votes, he or she is duly elected.
-If none of the remaining candidates receives an absolute majority of the votes, the process of declaring the candidates with the fewest number of votes a defeated candidate and voting for the remaining candidates must be repeated until one (1) of the candidates receives an absolute majority of the votes.
-That candidate must then be declared to have been duly elected; - 6.3.6 in the event of two (2) or more candidates having an equality of votes and one of them having to be declared: - (a) a defeated candidate; and - (b) duly elected the declaration will be determined by lot.

-- 6.3.7 if a lot is conducted, the Chief Executive Officer will have the conduct of the lot and the following provisions will apply: - (a) each candidate will draw one (1) lot; - (b) the order of drawing lots will be determined by the alphabetical order of the surnames of the Councillors who received an equal number of votes except that if two (2) or more such Councillors' surnames are identical, the order will be determined by the alphabetical order of the Councillors' first names; and - (c) as many identical pieces of paper as there are Councillors who received an equal number of votes must be placed in a receptacle.
-If the lot is being conducted to determine who is a defeated candidate, the word "Defeated" shall be written on one of the pieces of paper, and the Councillor who draws the paper with the word "Defeated" written on it must be declared the defeated candidate (in which event a further vote must be taken on the remaining candidates unless there is only one candidate remaining, in which case that candidate will be declared to have been duly elected). - 6.3.8 After the election of the Mayor is determined, the Mayor must take the Chair and preside over the meeting pursuant to this Local Law.
+- 6.7.1.
+There are three or more candidates; - a) no candidate receives the votes of an absolute majority of Councillors; and - b) it is not resolved to conduct a new election at a later date and time, - c) the candidate with the fewest number of votes must be declared to be a defeated candidate.
+The Councillors in attendance at the meeting must then vote for one of the remaining candidates. - 6.8. if one of the remaining candidates receives the votes of an absolute majority of Councillors, the candidate is duly elected.
+If none of the remaining candidates receives the votes of an absolute majority of Councillors and it is not resolved to conduct a new election at a later day and time, the process of declaring the candidates with the fewest number of votes a defeated candidate and voting for the remaining candidates must be repeated until one of the candidates receives the votes of an absolute majority of Councillors.
+That candidate must then be declared to have been duly elected. - 6.9.
+For the purpose of sub-Rule 6.7 and 6.8 if no candidate can be determined to have the fewest number of votes due to of two (2) or more candidates having an equality of votes then the candidate who is to be declared a defeated candidate will be determined by lot. - 6.9.1. if a lot is conducted, the Chief Executive Officer will have the conduct of the lot and the following provisions will apply: - 6.10.1. each candidate who has an equal number of votes with another candidate or candidates will draw one (1) lot; - 6.10.2. the order of drawing lots will be determined by the alphabetical order of the surnames of the Councillors who received an equal number of votes except that if two (2) or more such Councillors' surnames are identical, the order will be determined by the alphabetical order of the Councillors' first names; and as many identical pieces of paper as there are Councillors who received an equal number of votes must be placed in a receptacle.
+If the lot is being conducted to determine who is a defeated candidate, the word "Defeated" shall be written on one of the pieces of paper, and the Councillor who draws the paper with the word "Defeated" written on it must be declared the defeated candidate (in which event a further vote must be taken on the remaining candidates until one of those candidates receives the votes of an absolute majority of Councillors)